hackysax/fractioncalc/README.md

 1.

 To Run:
-1. Open the comand line with python in the PATH
+1. Open a terminalm make sure python is in the PATH
 2. In the command line, navigate to the installed directory
 3. Type py fractioncalc.py